NWhitener/scrnabench/README.md

 datasets = load_data(demo = FALSE, path = "/Users/Downloads")
 ```

-The demo dataset is smaller than the full dataset, comprising of 2 data files, and can be used for rapid testing and experimentation.
+The demo file is smaller than the full dataset, comprising of 2 raw reference datasets, and can be used for rapid testing and experimentation.

 ## Workflows
-Below we have provided sample workflows to demonstrate the functionality of the scrnabench package
+Below we have provided sample workflows to demonstrate the functionality of the scrnabench package.

 ### Cluster Analysis

-The clustering workflow completes the standard clustering pipeline.
-The following steps are performed: filtering, annotation, data transformation, Highly Variable Gene selection(HVG),
+The clustering workflow performs the baseline cluster analysis pipeline.
+The following steps are performed: filtering, annotation, data transformation, Highly Variable Gene (HVG) selection,
 scaling, dimensionality reduction, and clustering.
-The pacakge supports two baseline clustering methods, Kmeans clustering and [Seurat's](https://satijalab.org/seurat/) Phenograph clustering.
+The package supports 2 baseline clustering methods, Kmeans clustering and [Seurat's](https://satijalab.org/seurat/) Phenograph clustering.

-For example, to cluster the data into 10 clusters using Kmeans algorithm, the following command can be used:
+For example, to cluster the demo datasets into 10 clusters using Kmeans algorithm, the following command can be used:

 ```
 #Clustering Workflow